Lutetium (177Lu) chloride: Legal status

-^{177}Lu chloride (Lumark) was approved for use in the European Union in June 2015. ^{177}Lu chloride (EndolucinBeta) was approved for use in the European Union in July 2016.
+^{177}Lu chloride (Lumark) was authorized for medical use in the European Union in June 2015. ^{177}Lu chloride (EndolucinBeta) was authorized for use in the European Union in July 2016.

 In July 2022, the Committee for Medicinal Products for Human Use (CHMP) of the European Medicines Agency adopted a positive opinion, recommending the granting of a marketing authorization for the medicinal product Illuzyce, a radiopharmaceutical precursor.
-Illuzyce is not intended for direct use in patients and must be used only for the radiolabelling of carrier medicines that have been specifically developed and authorized for radiolabelling with ^{177}Lu chloride.
+Illuzyce is not intended for direct use in people and must be used only for the radiolabeling of carrier medicines that have been specifically developed and authorized for radiolabeling with ^{177}Lu chloride.
 The applicant for this medicinal product is Billev Pharma ApS.
-Illuzyce was approved for medical use in the European Union in September 2022.
+Illuzyce was authorized for medical use in the European Union in September 2022.

 In September 2024, the CHMP adopted a positive opinion, recommending the granting of a marketing authorization for the product Theralugand, a radiopharmaceutical precursor.
-Theralugand is not intended for direct use in patients and must be used only for the radiolabelling of carrier medicines that have been specifically developed and authorized for radiolabelling with ^{177}Lu chloride.
+Theralugand is not intended for direct use in people and must be used only for the radiolabeling of carrier medicines that have been specifically developed and authorized for radiolabeling with ^{177}Lu chloride.
 The applicant for this medicinal product is Eckert & Ziegler Radiopharma GmbH.
 Theralugand was authorized for medical use in the European Union in November 2024.

+In January 2026, the CHMP adopted a positive opinion, recommending the granting of a marketing authorization for the medicinal product Ilumira, a radiopharmaceutical precursor.
+Ilumira is not intended for direct use in people and must be used only for the radiolabeling of carrier medicines that have been specifically developed and authorized for radiolabeling with lutetium (177Lu) chloride.
+The applicant for this medicinal product is SHINE Europe B.V.
+Ilumira was authorized for medical use in the EU in March 2026.